wych1994/DNAorigami_pipeline/README.md

 # Accelerating the Characterization of Dynamic DNA Origami Devices with Deep Neural Networks

-In this repo, we designed a dynamic dNA origami device characterization framework based on computer vision and deep neural networks (DNNs).
+In this repo, we designed a dynamic DNA origami device characterization framework based on computer vision and deep neural networks (DNNs).

 <p align="center"><img src="images/workflow.png" alt="workflow" width="800"></p>